-N.B. in recognition of the recent rises in inflation in both the UK and globally the Fund will undertake a "sense check" of the Fund's Investment Strategy to assess whether any changes are required in response to the impact of inflation on both the Fund's liabilities and the Actuary's assumptions in relation to the future investment returns of the current Investment Strategy.
+N.B. in recognition of rises in inflation in both the UK and globally the Fund undertook a "sense check" of the Fund's Investment Strategy to assess whether any changes were required in response to the impact of inflation on both the Fund's liabilities and the Actuary's assumptions in relation to the future investment returns of the current Investment Strategy.
+The conclusion in September 2022 was that no changes to the Fund's long-term asset allocations were required.

 Illiquidity premium - the Fund is long-term and can lock up capital for longer to take advantage of the additional premium this offers.
 The Strategy seeks to increase the Fund's exposure to less liquid assets in order to benefit from the illiquidity premium.
 The targeted investment asset allocation is specified in the Fund's Investment Strategy Statement, which has been agreed by the Pensions Committee, and also includes a section detailing the Fund's Investment Beliefs.

 The Pensions Committee review the total Fund investment performance against its bespoke total benchmark return.
-Individual managers' performance is monitored by the Investment Sub Group and reported by exception to the Pensions Committee quarterly, enabling Committee time to focus on more strategic issues such as risk and wider governance.
+Individual managers' performance is monitored by the Investment Sub-Group and reported by exception to the Pensions Committee quarterly, enabling Committee time to focus on more strategic issues such as risk and wider governance.
 Performance of the external Investment Managers is compared to both benchmark and target returns, and against a wider set of metrics.
-The Investment Sub Group and associated governance processes have been developed and strengthened over the 9 years it has been in place.
-The process continues to evolve and allows the Fund to enhance its governance and monitoring while nimbly taking investment decisions facilitating the continued move towards new asset classes.
+The Investment Sub-Group and associated governance processes have been developed and strengthened over the 10 years it has been in place.
+The process continues to evolve as the Fund continues to enhance its governance and monitoring.